resero-labs/docker-utils/README.md

 name=dev
 ...
 ```

+### Configuration-only Images
+If there is a docker container that does what you want already, you can create a configuration-only image by
+specifying `name`, `tag` and `prefix=False` in the configuration section for the image.
+For example the base notebook
+image `rappdw/docker-ds` is often sufficient for running a Jupyter notebook against your code, as it auto detects a
+`setup.py` upon container start and installs the module into the notebook environment.

 ### Image Tagging
 The default tag for any image created/run/etc. is the user name in the host environment when running the